tomasmckelvey/fsid/README.md

 points.
 The toolbox is compatible with Python 2.7+ as well ass Python 3.0+.

 The implementation is contained in file python/fsid.py.
 A the python script python/examples_fsid.py illustrates the use of the toolbox.
+Brief documentation is provided in python/fsid_v1.pdf.